 What Happens at R3C Ranch

 The Sacramento County Sheriff’s Department along with the BLM Wild Horse Program created this program in 2014.
 The goal is to help both Wild Horses and inmates.
-Joe Misner was hired to help reach this goal.
-As of today the program has adopted out more than 80 wild horses.
+As of today the program has adopted out more than 120 wild horses.
 Mustangs receive care and training from the R3C Wild Horse Program inmates and are then available for adoption to the public.
 This helps more than 40,000 Wild Horses in holding facilities find good homes.
 The inmates learn valuable social and vocational skills while gentling the Mustangs for adoption.
 This program has been shown to lower recidivism rates of inmates and successfully adopt trained Mustangs to the public.